ResultadosDigitais/hellper/docs/CONFIGURING-GOOGLE.md

 ```

 3. Access the new URL in your web browser.
-4. Allow the permissions to your application to be able to access yours files.
+4. Allow the permissions to your application to be able to access your files.
 5. On this next page, take note of the **Code**.
 You'll need this going forward.

 ### Generate Google Calendar access token